48 hours in Gladstone

 Sitting smack bang in the middle of the Southern Great Barrier Reef, Gladstone is the gateway to your island paradise.

 Extend your trip to the Gladstone region and venture to:

 - Heron Island: Only a short two-hour boat ride away, Heron Island is the ultimate nature adventure, with a seemingly never-ending list of beach and water activities like world-class diving and snorkelling.
 Here’s an itinerary to get you started.

-- Agnes Waters/1770: Set up camp along the beach and get to know the surfy twin towns and their laidback vibes.
-Known for their perfect conditions for surfing, kayaking and stand up paddling, they are your go-to for an action-packed getaway.
+- Agnes Waters/1770: Set up camp along the beach and get to know these surfy twin towns and their laidback vibes.
+Known for their ideal conditions for surfing, kayaking and stand-up paddle boarding, they are your go-to for an action-packed getaway.